-1. Scroll through the data file and locate the recording of the subject's baseline skin conductance level (SCL).
+- 1. Scroll through the data file and locate the recording of the subject's baseline skin conductance level (SCL) - 2.
+Use the Display Time icons to adjust the Display Time of the Main window to display the one minute recording of the subject's baseline SCL on the Main window.
+This section of data can also be selected by: - Placing the cursors on either side of the one minute recording of the subject's SCL, and

-- 2. Use the Display Time icons to adjust the Display Time of the Main window to display the one minute recording of the subject's baseline SCL on the Main window.
-This section of data can also be selected by: - Placing the cursors on either side of the one minute recording of the subject's SCL, and - Clicking the Zoom between Cursors button on the LabScribe toolbar (Figure HP-14-L2) to expand or contract the one minute recording to the width of the Main window. - 3.
+- Clicking the Zoom between Cursors button on the LabScribe toolbar (Figure HP-7-L2) to expand or contract the one minute recording to the width of the Main window. - 3.
 On the right hand margin of the Skin Conductance channel, the mathematical function, Mean, should appear.
 The value for mean baseline skin conductance level is displayed here.

-Figure HP-14-L2: The LabScribe toolbar.
+Figure HP-7-L2: The LabScribe toolbar.

 - 4. Once the cursors are placed in the correct positions for determining the mean baseline skin conductance level in the one minute recording, the value for the mean baseline skin conductance level can be recorded in the on-line notebook of LabScribe by typing the name and value of the parameter directly into the Journal. - 5.
-Move the cursors to the section of data where the subject's "warmed" body temperature was recorded.
-Position the cursors to have at least 30 seconds of data on screen. - 6.
-On the right hand margin of the Temperature channel, the mathematical function, Mean, should appear.
-The value for mean "warmed" body temperature is displayed here. - 7.
-Scroll through the data file and locate the recording when the subject was shown images of "cold" feeling/producing images. - 8.
+Scroll through the data file and locate the recording when the subject was shown images of "cold" feeling/producing images. - 6.
 Use the Display Time icons to adjust the Display Time of the Main window to display a five minute section of an area near the end of the imagery recording.
-This section of data can also be selected by: - Placing the cursors on either side of a five minute section of the end of the recording, and - Clicking the Zoom between Cursors button on the LabScribe toolbar (Figure HP-14-L2) to expand or contract the five minute recording to the width of the Main window. - 9.
-Enter the value for the mean "cooled" skin conductance level and body temperature for the subject in TableHP-14-L1. - 10.
+This section of data can also be selected by: - Placing the cursors on either side of a five minute section of the end of the recording, and - Clicking the Zoom between Cursors button on the LabScribe toolbar (Figure HP-7-L2) to expand or contract the five minute recording to the width of the Main window. - 9.
+Enter the value for the mean "cooled" skin conductance level and body temperature for the subject in TableHP-7-L1. - 10.
 If other data, such as Pulse and Heart Rate are being recorded, the data can be selected and analyzed in the same way.

-Table HP-14-L1: Baseline SCL & Temperature vs. SCL & Temperature after Imagery
+Table HP-7-L1: Baseline SCL & Temperature vs. SCL & Temperature after Imagery